szarnyasg/duckdb-web/docs/stable/clients/c/api.md

 ##### Return Value

 The duckdb_blob value at the specified location.
-Returns a blob with blob.data set to nullptr if the value cannot be converted.
+Returns a blob with blob.dataset to nullptr if the value cannot be converted.
 The resulting field "blob.data" must be freed with `duckdb_free.`

 ##### Syntax